ankur-gupta/ankur-gupta.github.io/_posts/2019-06-24-a-guide-to-keras-functional-api.md

 wrapper over TensorFlow.

-TensorFlow 2.0 adopted Keras API specification as their default, high-level API for building and deep learning models.
+TensorFlow 2.0 adopted Keras API specification as their default, high-level API for building and training deep learning models.
 TensorFlow comes with another, self-contained implementation of the Keras API specification.
 This implementation is called `tf.keras`. `tf.keras` exists within the `tensorflow` package and does not require the user to install `keras`, the reference implementation.
 Since `tf.keras` and `keras` are both implementations of the same Keras API